ngzhili/SynTable/README.md

 # **Adding object models to nucleus**
 1. You can download the .USD object models to be used for generating the tabletop datasets [here](https://mega.nz/folder/1nJAwQxA#1P3iUtqENKCS66uQYXk1vg).

-2. Move all folders into Omniverse Nucleus.
+2. Upload the downloaded syntable_nucleus folder into Omniverse Nucleus into /Users directory.

 3. Ensure that the file paths in the config file are correct before running the generate dataset commands.